“I saw red.”

 Being able to communicate anger in constructive ways is healthy, can enhance relationships, and helps avoid unnecessary conflict or aggression.

-If you’re currently working with a client to improve their anger management skills and awareness, these exercises may come in handy for your sessions.
-The selected exercises are from our Positive Psychology Toolkit©, the world’s largest online positive psychology resource with over 370 interventions, exercises, and activities.
+If you’re currently working with a client to improve their anger management skills and awareness, these free tools and exercises may come in handy for your sessions.

 - 17 Positive Communication Exercises